Welfare

 The federal government sets the program’s basic rules, but states set income eligibility limits and benefit levels.
 More than a third of the states have income limits of less than half the federal poverty level.
 Although benefit levels vary considerably, a single-parent family of three typically receives only a couple hundred dollars a month.

 In 1996, welfare reform dramatically altered the rules for receiving assistance.
 Since then, caseloads have been cut by two-thirds.
-Only a quarter of poor children—about 3.3 million—benefit from TANF, even though the number of children living in poverty has increased by more than 15 percent since 2000.
-More children benefit from Social Security than from TANF.
+Less than one fifth of poor children – about 3.1 million – benefit from TANF, even though the number of children living in poverty has increased by 26 percent since 2006.

 -